Confirmation, Reception, and Reaffirmation

-Our bishop acts as a symbol and representative of that wider reality, and annually in a formal “visitation” offers prayer and the laying on of hands in a
+The bishop acts as a symbol and representative of the wider Church, and annually in a formal “visitation” offers prayer and the laying on of hands in a rite called Confirmation.

 Because the church respects the wide variety of personal spiritual histories and journeys, our liturgy provides for three expressions of this Rite:

-For further information on adult confirmation at St. Bartholomew's Church, please email the Rev. Matthew Moretz or to register to participate in the ceremony, please complete the Action Form below.
+For further information on adult confirmation at St. Bartholomew's Church, please email the Reverend Peter Thompson.
+To register to participate in the ceremony, please complete the Action Form below.